Low Sugar Raspberry Jam Recipe

 Step 5: Fill the Jars

 Prepare your workspace by spreading a dry kitchen towel on the counter.
-With the help of a jar lifter, carefully remove a jar from the canner, allowing the water to drain back into the pot.
+With the help of a jar lifter, carefully remove a jar from the canner, allowing the hot water to drain back into the pot.
 Place the jar on the towel.
 Keep the other jars in the canner to stay warm.

 Fill the jar with raspberry jam using a canning funnel and ladle, leaving approximately 1/4-inch of headspace at the top.
 This space allows for proper expansion during the canning process.